Project Heartbeat

 The Four-Step Process for Treating Initial Myocardial Infarction Symptoms

 A myocardial infarction, commonly called a heart attack, occurs when blood flow to a part of the heart is blocked.
 This is a health care emergency because, without fast repair, part of the heart muscle can completely die.
 In turn, this leads to long-term problems, such as congestive heart failure.
-In fact, in some [...]
+In fact, in some severe cases, patients are at risk of sudden cardiac death if the part of the heart with the natural pacemaker function fails.
+As a health [...]

 19 12, 2018